 For each EFIP meeting, a 'Port Highlight' will be published, which is an interview with the host port of the following internal meeting.
 With this new section on our website, we are helping you to discover Europe’s inland ports and understand their differences.

-On 27-28 April 2017, EFIP's members will gather in Szczecin (Poland) for their Executive Committee meeting.
+On 27-28 April 2017, EFIP's members gathered in Szczecin (Poland) for their Executive Committee meeting.
 The Szczecin and Świnoujście Seaports Authority, which joined EFIP in September 2016, is responsible for the only Polish seaport that is connected to inland waterways.
 Let's have a closer look!

 EFIP: Can you tell us more about the Port of Szczecin-Świnoujście?
 What are the main characteristics and challenges for your port?

 The Szczecin and Świnoujście Seaports Authority, a joint-stock company with the majority interest of the State Treasury, is responsible for two ports that are of primary significance for the Polish economy: the ports of Szczecin and Świnoujście.
 The vision of the company is: Szczecin and Świnoujście - leading ports on the South Baltic Sea and the mission is: Creating conditions supporting the development of the ports of Szczecin and Świnoujście as the most universal port complex in the South Baltic Sea.